 What’s involved in building a data centre?

-It’s a growing industry here in the UK and is providing plentiful new employment opportunities for technical professionals with the right skill set.
+It’s a growing industry here in the UK and is providing plentiful new employment opportunities for professionals with the right skill set.
 Data centres look certain to become an increasingly important feature of the UK technology industry, with several locations being explored as possible new hubs.

 The Rise Of Data